-What Do Colorado Registered Agents Do?
+What Is A Colorado Registered Agent?

-What Are the Legal Requirements for Colorado Registered Agents?
+Legal Requirements for Colorado Registered Agents

 According to the Colorado Corporations and Associations Act (7-90-701), whether your business is a limited liability company (LLC) or corporation, the state of Colorado requires the same from its registered agents: